SiliconLabs/wifi_combo_applications/iot-pa-bt-spp_loop_back_test/readme.md

 ![Introduction of spp-secondary](./resources/spp-main-start-4.png)

-**STEP 12.** Initially, the RS9116 NCP module bootup options are executed, the firmware is loaded and the corresponding dialogue window will appear as below.
+**STEP 12.**  Initially, the ABRD process starts and you will see a pop-up with the message saying firmware is loaded as below.

 ![Bootup options execution](./resources/firmware-loding-main-5.png)

-**STEP 13.**  After these commands are successful, the remote secondary device needs to be in connectable mode.
+**STEP 13.**  After these commands are executed successfully, the remote secondary device needs to be in a connectable mode.
 And once it will be in connectable mode, the user needs to give the bond command.
 For this BD address of the RS9116 NCP spp_secondary device needs to be entered here.

 Note :- Address should be in following format "XX-XX-XX-XX-XX-XX".

 ![remote BD Address input](./resources/spp-main-address-6.png)

-**STEP 14.** By entering the RS9116 NCP spp_secondary mac-address itself, RS9116 NCP spp_main will send the "bond" command.
-Later, respective command menu will pop up on both the "spp_secondary" side and the "spp_main" side.
+**STEP 14.** By entering the RS9116 NCP spp_secondary BD address itself, RS9116 NCP spp_main will send the "bond" command.
+Later, the respective command menu will pop up on both the "spp_secondary" side and the "spp_main" side.

 1) Here the below picture is for the "spp_secondary" one.